psamsotha/jersey-cache-example/README.md

 <!-- End RESTEasy -->
 ```

-Then I created a Jersey (JAX-RS) `Feature` which includes creting a half implementation of a
+Then I created a Jersey (JAX-RS) `Feature` which includes creating a half implementation of a
 RESTEasy specfic `HttpRequest` class.
-This is innjected into one of the `RESTEasy` components.
+This is injected into one of the `RESTEasy` components.
-So we make our own implementation an use Jersey's DI system to inject it.
+So we make our own implementation and use Jersey's DI system to inject it.

 ```java
 import java.io.InputStream;